PA Fathers' Rights Lawyers

 Whether our team of Allegheny County Child Support Attorneys are representing a father who is paying child support or a father who is receiving support, our Pittsburgh child support attorneys will fight hard to insure that the PA child support order is fair to both parties and the children!

 Our Pittsburgh men's rights law firm has represented over 1500 family law clients including more than 500 child custody clients.
 We were pioneers in advocating for father's rights in Western Pennsylvania and fought many courtroom battles to advocate for an equal playing field for fathers.
 We believe we are different from other Pittsburgh family law firms for many other reasons.

-Our Pennsylvania fathers' rights lawyers and staff regularly assist clients with Pennsylvania fathers' rights issues in Allegheny County, Beaver County, Butler County, Lawrence County, Mercer County, Washington County and Westmoreland County.
-Our Pittsburgh children's rights attorneys accept custody cases from Armstrong County, Fayette County, Greene County, Indiana County and Somerset County on a case-by-case basis.
+Our Western PA family law office routinely fights for the rights of fathers in family law cases in Allegheny County, Beaver County, Butler County, Lawrence County, Mercer County, Washington County, and Westmoreland County.
+Our Pittsburgh fathers' rights attorneys accept cases in other Western PA counties such as Armstrong County, Erie County, Fayette County, Greene County, Somerset County and Venango County on a case-by-case basis.